SSussexGit/deepikachu/README.md

-### Alakazam
+##### Alakazam

 Alakazam is a reinforcement learning agent that learns to play the generation 5 Overused format of competitive Pokemon on Pokemon Showdown.
 It was part of a study on equivariant and invariant neural networks for use in decision making applications.

 ------------------------------------------------------------------------
+#### Introduction

-The code make use of the Pokemon Showdown game engine.
+The codes make use of the Pokemon Showdown game engine.
 Therefore the code builds on the server code for Pokemon Showdown [1].
 We list here the code written specifically for this project.
 Any files not included in this list and not in the original Pokemon Showdown server code are deprecated files.

 ### training_parallel.py